 I’ve never had an issue during any of my trips around Mexico, but that doesn’t mean that safety is not a concern when visiting Mexico.

 Speaking of which!
-Knowing a bit of Spanish will certainly help you during your trip, though in the biggest tourist destinations everyone speaks some English, so you should hardly worry.
-I spoke very little Spanish during my first trip, and became fluent by the third visit, and I can tell you that my experience improved with my language skills!
+Knowing a bit of Spanish will certainly help you during your road trip to Mexico, though in the biggest tourist destinations, everyone speaks some English, so you should hardly worry.
+I spoke very little Spanish during my first trip and became fluent by the third visit, and I can tell you that my experience improved with my language skills!

-Make sure to get a good travel insurance for your trip to Mexico.
+Make sure to get good travel insurance for your trip to Mexico.
 To get a quote, I recommend checking out Heymondo travel insurance.